curblr/curblr-spec/Payment.md

 Fees may also vary based on time of day.
 To address this, users can include a [TimeSpan](TimeSpans.md) object within the payment object.

 # Definition
-Each feature in the GeoJSON object may have the following Payment properties:
+Each GeoJSON feature may have the following Payment properties:

 | Field name | Type | Description | Example |
 | :--- | :--- | :--- | :--- |